About this website

 Sources and bibliographies

 Citations are the foundation of my industrial writing, tying ideas to their sources and inviting readers to explore further.
-I use compact, subscripted citations to keep references clear and unobtrusive; an idea inspired by Branwen2020 and his website.
+I use compact, subscripted citations (like Gwern2020) to keep references clear and unobtrusive.
 This approach, borrowed from scientific notation, ensures citations evolve seamlessly with my “living document” process, from rough notes to polished posts, grounding my writing in verifiable sources.

 Searching the website